apache/echarts-doc/en/option-gl/component/geo3D-common.md

 ### emphasis(Object)

-Highlight settings for labels and styles for a single area.
+Setting the highlight for labels and styles for a single area.

 #### itemStyle(Object)